Cellular Energy

 light-dependent reactions

-Light-dependent reactions : The first phase of photosynthesis where solar energy is absorbed and converted into chemical energy in the form of ATP and NADPH.
+Light-dependent Reactions : The light-dependent reactions are the first phase of photosynthesis where light energy is absorbed by chlorophyll and converted into chemical energy in the form of ATP and NADPH.

 —light energy is absorbed and